chanoch/simple-react-router/README.md

 To create an application using simple-react-router:

-1. Define the routes and the top level component that will be rendered for each route.
+1. Define the routes
-2. Define your reducers and the initial state
+2. Define reducers and initial state
-3. Define any middlware - components which load data and apply operations to mutate the state
+3. Define middleware
-4. Create your initial route, defining the entry point for the application
+4. Create your initial route
-5. Instantiate the router, passing it the above
+5. Instantiate the router
+6. Load aync server data

-6. You can optionally dispatch a state on loading of application data from the server
+You can optionally dispatch a state on loading of application data from the server

 ## 0. Setting up your application
 The Single Page Application's (SPA's) HTML page is a standard react page which contains the following div to mount the application to: